kimfucious/sakura/_posts/2018-05-19-ready-sample-one.md

 #### Header 4

-* This is an unordered list following a header.
+* Unordered list after a header
-* This is an unordered list following a header.
+* Unordered list after a header
-* This is an unordered list following a header.
+* Unordered list after a header

 ##### Header 5

-1. This is an ordered list following a header.
+1. Ordered list after a header
-2. This is an ordered list following a header.
+2. Ordered list after a header
-3. This is an ordered list following a header.
+3. Ordered list after a header

 ###### Header 6 - Table with zebra stripes (using Bootstrap classes)